brainstormforce/wp-spectra/readme.txt

 == Changelog ==

+= 2.0.14 - THURSDAY, 29th SEPTEMBER 2022 =
+* Fix: Tabs - Plus button height was not the same as other tab buttons on the editor.

 = 2.0.13 - THURSDAY, 29th SEPTEMBER 2022 =
 * Fix: Icon List - Bold/Italic style tag visible in aria-label attribute.
 * Fix: Icon List - Text Alignment not working properly on front-end.